shaunpez/shaunpezeshki.com/src/blog/post-45.md

 ## What Makes Quantum Computers Different

-Traditional computers use bits—tiny switches that flip between 1 and 0.
+Traditional computers use bits (tiny switches that flip between 1 and 0).
 Those 1s and 0s form everything from selfies to spreadsheets.

 Quantum computers use qubits.
 Qubits aren't either 1 or 0.
 They're both at once.
 That's called **superposition**.

-Qubits can also link with each other across space using **entanglement**, which makes them useful for solving complex problems with many variables—fast.
+Qubits can also link with each other across space using **entanglement**, which makes them useful for solving complex problems with many variables, fast.

 Google's quantum computer, Project Willow, solved a math problem in five minutes that would take a classical supercomputer 10 septillion years.
 That's a 1 with 25 zeros.
 And no, that's not a typo.